hadas8/parsing-seminar/README.md

 # Polynomial Time Parsing Algorithm for CCG

 A Python implemantation of a polynomial-runtime algorithm for parsing CCG grammars, developed by Kulmann and Sata (2014).
+This project is my submission for Parsing: Computation and Cognition Seminar in the computational linguistics program in Tel Aviv University.

 ## Description